Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 You can change your Signature Weapon when you gain a level in a class that has this feat.

 *When you hit an attack with this weapon, you can choose to roll either 2d6 or 1d12 and gain +1 bonus to its damage.

 ---

-### Superior Technique

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You learn two [Manoeuvre](../../class-options/fighter-manoeuvre.md) of your choice from among those available to the Battle Master archetype.

-You gain **2 Superiority Die**, which are :die-d6: d6s (this die is added to any Superiority Dice you have from another source).
-This die is used to fuel your manoeuvres.
-A Superiority Die is expended when you use it.
-You regain your expended Superiority Dice when you finish a Short Rest or Long Rest.

----